kubernetes/git-sync/README.md

             A variant of this is --askpass-url (GITSYNC_ASKPASS_URL), which consults a URL (e.g. http://metadata) to get credentials on each sync.

+            When using submodules it may be necessary to specify more than one username and password, which can be done with --credential (GITSYNC_CREDENTIAL).
+All of the username+password pairs, from both --username/--password and --credential are fed into 'git credential approve'.

     SSH
             When an SSH transport is specified, the key(s) defined in